 The most obvious and likely reason why everyone is always on their phones is that they are addicted.
 We could ask whether people are addicted or if it is more of a deeply entrenched habit that has been learnt with repeated use.
 Regardless of the cause, people can’t seem to put down their phones.

-According to researchersOpens in a new tab., even though we use our phones in a way that seems like an addiction to most people, it is actually better described as problematic use.
+According to researchers, even though we use our phones in a way that seems like an addiction to most people, it is actually better described as problematic use.

 They point out that although people use their phones too much, appear to have a problem with impulse control, and have some negative consequences because of it, it is not truly an addiction.